nhoening/gritttt-rss/greader-import/README.md

 2. Import the resulting SQL in `gritttt-import.sql` into your tt-rss database (via some import functionality, e.g. with phpMyAdmin).

-Note: when importing a large the gritttt-import.sql-file, phpMyAdmin might by default abort after a while but should offer to resume.
+Note: when importing a large file with SQL statements (and yours might already be pretty large), phpMyAdmin might by default abort after a while but should offer to resume.
 Depending on file size, multiple operations might be necessary, so read carefully what phpMyAdmin is telling you!